Photo by Deborah Kivett

 Because I use metal that has a history, and holds mystery, the end result is always one-of-a-kind.
 I can try to hold a bit of control over the end result, but the metal ultimately decides what it will be, and it is always a surprise.

-Some may ask, what is the difference between re-cycled and re-purposed metal?
+Some may ask, what is the difference between re-cycled, re-purposed metal, or up cycled metal?

-I am not sure there is a correct answer, but for me, re-cycled means that the product was sent to a facility that broke down the original material, and made "new" material, re-purposed means that the material did not go through a process to be done over, it was used as is, but in a new way.
-So, for me this means that someone saw beauty in the cast off material as it is, and worked with that.
-Less fossil fuel energy was used to make it into a new product with a new life.
+I am not sure there is a correct answer, but for me, re-cycled means that the product was sent to a facility that broke down the original material, and made "new" material.
+Re-purposed means that the material did not go through a process to be done over, it was used as is, but in a new way, you can still see the original material.
+The term I am currently using is "up cycled".
 If a plastic bottle has to be melted down and made into a new plastic item, it has been re-cycled.
 If someone took the plastic bottles as they are, and re used them in a new way, they are re-purposed, when someone changes the bottle so you no longer see it as a plastic bottle, it is up cycled.